fuzzylogicxx/fuzzylogic/posts/do-i-need-to-care-about-ie-11.md

 However it doesn’t change the fact that people now and for a few years into the future may still want to access my site on IE 11.
 They’ll do this for reasons I can’t anticipate.

-To put it another way: IE 11 being sunset does not change the requirement for a site to be accessible (in the traditional sense of the word) in IE 11 if you care about those users.
+To put it another way: IE 11 being sunset does not change the requirement for a site to be accessible (in the traditional sense of the word) in IE 11 assuming you care about those users.

 Is it a number worth caring about?
 Could look at stats:
 - Number of visitors using IE 11 is likely very small
 - but note that for my personal website I don’t track people so I’ll never know.

-My take on it is that it’ll be a number worth caring about for a few years yet.
-There’ll come a point where using that browser will be ridiculous and completely incompatible with everything with all the software and hardware that has moved on since it stopping being developed, but that’s a while away yet.
+My take on it is that it’ll be right to care about that browser’s users for a few years yet.
+Of course there’ll come a point where using it will be ridiculous and it’ll probably be completely incompatible with all the software and hardware that has moved on since it stopped being developed, but that’s a while away yet.

 ## What _can_ we do?